 Your holiday should be paid leave.
-Whilst on holiday, you are now entitled to be paid what you normally earn – this may include overtime or bonuses, even commission payments – as there is an important legal case in the courts.
+Whilst on holiday, you are now entitled to be paid what you normally earn – this may include overtime (even voluntary overtime if it is regular) or bonuses, and any commission payments.

 If your pay varies each week, perhaps due to piece work or similar, your holiday pay should be the average of your pay over the last 12 working weeks.